Dining with Food Allergies

 - New line at the Eagle’s Nest of sandwiches prepared without gluten

-- Try the new gluten-free (and lactose-free) soft-serve at McElroy
+- Try the new lactose-free soft-serve made without gluten at McElroy

-- Grab & Go options prepared without gluten: Turkey & Swiss Sandwich, PB&J sandwich, Apple Walnut Harvest Salad, Buffalo Chicken Ranch Salad, and more…
+- Grab 'n Go options prepared without gluten: Turkey & Swiss Sandwich, PB&J sandwich, Apple Walnut Harvest Salad, Buffalo Chicken Ranch Salad, and more…

 - Panini of the day prepared without gluten.
 If you would like to request an alternate panini, please contact Manager Michael O'Brien in advance by sending an email to email@example.com.

-- The Hillside Burger (available at dinner Monday - Thursday) is an all-natural, all beef burger, and can be served on a gluten-free roll upon request.
+- The Hillside Burger (available at dinner Monday - Thursday) is an all-natural, all beef burger, and can be served on a roll made without gluten upon request.
 The new Mediterranean Quinoa Veggie Burger is also prepared without gluten.

-- Grab & Go options prepared without gluten: Turkey & Swiss Sandwich, PB&J sandwich, Greek Salad with Tuna, and more…
+- Grab 'n Go options prepared without gluten: Turkey & Swiss Sandwich, PB&J sandwich, Greek Salad with Tuna, and more…

-- Our three main dining locations (McElroy, Stuart, Corcoran) have special gluten-free zones in the back that contain a variety of packaged products for purchase (including Udi’s bread, muffins, pizza, mac & cheese, brownies, and much more), and are equipped with designated gluten-free appliances including a toaster and microwave.
+- Our three main dining locations (McElroy, Stuart, Corcoran) have special stations avoiding gluten in the back that contain a variety of packaged products for purchase (including Udi’s bread, muffins, pizza, mac & cheese, brownies, and much more), and are equipped with applicances designated for products made without gluten including a toaster and microwave.

-- We also have a large selection of soups prepared without gluten (including Tomato Basil Soup, Three Bean Chili, and Chicken Tortilla Soup) that rotate throughout the menu, which are identified as gluten-free at the point of service
+- We also have a large selection of soups prepared without gluten (including Tomato Basil Soup, Three Bean Chili, and Chicken Tortilla Soup) that rotate throughout the menu, which are identified as made without gluten at the point of service.

-- Grab & Go options prepared without gluten: Turkey & Swiss Sandwich, PB&J sandwich, Buffalo Chicken Ranch Salad, and more…
+- Grab 'n Go options prepared without gluten: Turkey & Swiss Sandwich, PB&J sandwich, Buffalo Chicken Ranch Salad, and more…

-- We have new gluten free items in McElroy, Corcoran, and Hillside!
+- We have new items made without gluten in McElroy, Corcoran, and Hillside!
 (Stuart has limited availability)